Did you know?

 Why is the vaquita endangered?

 The vaquita’s status is closely related to the use of gillnets to fish for totoaba, a species of fish.
 The small porpoise gets tangled in this net and other kinds of fishing gear.
-This is the primary reason that their population numbers are decreasing at such a rapid pace.
-In fact, some scientists believe that their population may continue to halve itself until the species is extinct.
+This is the primary reason that their population numbers decrease at such a rapid pace.

 Can the vaquita be saved?

-It depends on who you ask.
 Some conservationists believe that it is still possible to save the species.
-It will depend on reducing the human impact on the small porpoise to zero.
-But, regulating fishing in the Gulf of California in Mexico has been difficult.
-Other scientists take a more pessimistic approach, believing that since no real changes have effectively made a difference in the last ten years that any future work is not going to change what seems destined to happen.
+It will depend on reducing the human impact on this small porpoise to zero.
+But, regulating fishing in the Upper Gulf of California in Mexico has been difficult.
+Other scientists take a more pessimistic approach, believing that since no real changes have effectively made a difference in the last ten years any future work is not going to change what seems destined to happen.

 Do sharks eat vaquitas?